thierweber/kreuzkirche-3DModel/README.md

 the data processing step, experiments were conducted to find a combination of data and settings which led to the best possible results.
 The point clouds resulting from different combinations of data enabled during the reconstruction were assessed for their accuracy by comparing them to the highest-quality point cloud.
-Additionally, the final point cloud was assessed using ground reference points from the Swiss national reference frame.
+Additionally, the final point cloud was assessed using ground reference points from the Swiss national reference frame.
 It was found that there are some data gaps, leading to noisy parts in the reconstructed model.
 This although a comprehensive site analysis and acquisition planning were done beforehand. <br>

-A key element of the project was the development of a VR-Experience, which allowed viewers to interactively tour Kreuzkirche.
+A key element of the project was the development of a VR-Experience, which allowed viewers to interactively tour Kreuzkirche.
 Feedback from a group of test users turned out positive, with a notable emphasis on the functionality allowing real-life size enlargement of the model.
 The interactive features that allowed users to acquire comprehensive information about the church were well-received, as they improved the educational part of the experience.
 Due to the limitations on processing power on the VR device, a tradeoff between model quality and the lagging of the application had to be weighted up